 Ready-Made Exercises

-#1 Transition Cues with Music
+#1 Cuing with Music

-#2 Understanding the Plot
+#3 Understanding the Plot

 - Is it easy to use and understand?
 Could there be a better way to number the lights?
+There is not a right or wrong answer to this.

 - If we had more areas on stage, how could we number them differently?
+What if there were fifty areas on the stage, with hundreds of lights?

 - Is it better to number them from stage-left to stage-right, or the opposite?
 What about downstage to upstage?
 Some designers prefer one system over another.
 Why might that be?

-#3 Controlling Spaces
+#4 Controlling Spaces

 - Choose either “open stage with more actors” or “abstract shapes” as your stage environment.

-- Write a series of cues that switch back and forth between areas on opposite sides of the stage.
+- Write a series of four cues that switch back and forth between areas on opposite sides of the stage.

-#4 Personal Music
+#5 Personal Music

 - Choose a piece of music that speaks to you personally.
 Edit it down a little if you wish, depending on how much length you want to work with.